Sanketkshirsagar05/Sql-Project/README.md

-# SQL Online Retail Database – Mock Data
+# SQL Online Retail Analysis
 This project simulates an **Online Retail Company Database** using data generated from **[Mockaroo](https://www.mockaroo.com/)**.
 The dataset contains realistic customer, product, and order information for SQL analysis and query practice.